 A set of 5MBS Delivery Methods are provided by the MBSTF.
 These provide functionality such as security and key distribution, reliability control (by means of FEC techniques) and associated delivery procedures.
 The following Delivery Methods will be studied in the present document:

-- Object delivery method: Functionally, this is equivalent to the “Download Delivery Method” in TS 26.346 [16] and also supports the delivery of media segments (as special objects).
+- Object delivery method: Functionally, this is equivalent to the “Download Delivery Method” in TS 26.346 [16] and also supports the real-time delivery of media segments (as special objects) including Low-Latency CMAF delivery.

 Figure 5.3.1.1-1 illustrates a simplified user plane model of FLUTE as an example of a possible MBSTF object delivery method.

-Editor’s Note: The protocol to support the object delivery function is for future study.
+However, the protocol to support the object delivery function is for future study.

 - Transparent delivery method: This supports the IP streaming use cases, for which UDP payloads (also referred to as Application Data Units) are distributed as part of UDP or IP flows carried to the UE over an MBS session.
 Examples of higher layer protocols are RTP, packetized MPEG-2 TS or other UDP-based streams.